-Children Missing Education
+Children Missing Education, Home, and Care

-Attendance, absence, and exclusions are closely monitored.
+Attendance, absence, and suspension/exclusions are closely monitored.
 The school will hold more than one emergency contact number for children/learners where possible.
-A child going missing from education is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.
+A child going missing from education, home, and care is a potential indicator of abuse and neglect, including sexual abuse and sexual exploitation.